orsonteodoro/gcf2/README.md

 then re-emerge back the dependencies with CFI.
-5. If this package is permenently blacklisted (because it contains a static-lib or other), the dependencies need to be re-emerged without CFI depending on how importance of the executable in this package.
+5. If this package is permenently blacklisted (because it contains a static-lib or other), the dependencies need to be re-emerged without CFI depending on the importance of the executable in this package.

 For cases 4 and 5 use \`equery b libfile\` to determine the package